LionelDraghi/ArchiCheck/docs/index.md

 - a bunch of sources : give the directories with one or more `-I` options;
 - an architecture description, called a [`rules file`](rules.md) : a simple text file describing your architecture.

-Let's consider the following file `My_Architecture.ac`, that describes a simple layered architecture :
+Let's consider the following `My_Architecture.ac` file, that describes a simple layered architecture :

 ```
 Presentation_Layer contains pkg_1, pkg_2